openid/fapi/fapi-2_0-security-profile.md

 This profile is the base of the FAPI 2.0 Framework.
 Other specifications that are part of this framework and may be used together with this profile include:

-1. FAPI Message Signing is recommended when messages are required to be signed for the purposes of non-repudiation.
+1. FAPI Message Signing [@FAPIMessageSigning] is recommended when messages are required to be signed for the purposes of non-repudiation.
 1. FAPI Client Initiated Backchannel Authentication [@FAPICIBA] is recommended when support is required for decoupled or cross device flows.